Winner of the 2011 Sustainable Tourism Award

 Annual Garden & Nature Art Exhibition is a non-competitive event intended to encourage a focus on nature and gardening through art.
-This exhibition has been held every year since the Botanical Garden opened in 1977.
+This exhibition is in its 36th year and has been held every year since the Botanical Garden opened in 1977.

 International Compost Awareness Week is a full week of free compost talks, demonstrations, exhibits, family activities and more, offered to encourage composting.